Discover my internet options

 Finding a connection using the Regional Tech Hub Desk Check

-We can do a detailed survey of the options available in the region for your purposes.
-This is called a “desk check”.
-Fill out our Desk Check form; we will do the search.
+We can do a free and independent report of the options available to you.
+This is called a “Connectivity Report”.
+Fill out our Connectivity Report form and we will do the rest.

 You’ll receive an email outlining the connectivity types available to you at your specific location, with tips on how to get connected and stay connected.
-The desk check process can also help with:
+The Connectivity Report process can also help with:

 - Addressing issues including addresses that are incorrectly mapped, missing or have more than one residence on a property.